-- 1. Remove the key from the ignition switch. - 2.
-Make sure the hood is closed.
-Close and lock all doors and the hatch/ liftgate/trunk lid from the outside using the key or press the lock button on your keyless entry system transmitter.
-The hazard warning lights will flash once to indicate that the system is armed.
+- 1. Remove the key from the ignition switch. - Make sure the hood is closed.
+Close and lock all doors and the hatch/trunk lid from the outside using the key or press the lock button on your keyless entry system transmitter.

-The following method will also arm the theft-deterrent system: Close the hood and the hatch/liftgate/ trunk lid.
-Press the area on the doorlock switch marked "LOCK" once.
+The following method will also arm the theft-deterrent system:

+Close the hood and the hatch/trunk lid.
+Press the area on the door-lock switch marked "LOCK" once.
 Close all doors.